Skip to main content

 Open

 The Department of Veterans Affairs concurred with this recommendation but indicated in its comments on the report that it had already taken steps to implement it.
 As discussed in the report, the department's public access compliance mechanism covered a portion of the agency's federally-funded research data.
 In a June 2020 update, VA indicated it planned to examine opportunities and develop plans that address public access for other types of research it supports, including compliance mechanisms.
 In a December 2020 update, VA officials noted that the COVID-19 pandemic had resulted in delays in its efforts.
 In an August 2021 update, VA officials said actions for researcher compliance are taken prior to submission of a funding request, and are further enforced as a condition of funding, although VA officials did not elaborate on the compliance mechanisms, nor did they provide documents to substantiate the statements.
 In February 2022 and June 2022 updates as well as during an August 2023 meeting, VA officials said that key updates and outcomes related to addressing this recommendation are linked to VA's pursuit of a strategy making research data available through a data sharing infrastructure.
-When we confirm what actions the agency has taken in response to the recommendation, we will provide another update.
+In April 2024, VA officials said that data management plan requirements must describe how and where final research results will be available to the public, and that officials responsible for managing scientific peer reviews have been trained on a compliance check as part of standard operating procedures.
+They also said that investigators funded to conduct clinical trials must provide updates to include results upon completion of a study.
+In an April 2024 update, VA officials said that establishing a compliance mechanism to ensure that VA-funded data were publicly available was limited due to competing departmental funding priorities and reiterated that future funding may be limited without complying with VA requirements to make research results publicly available.
+However, VA officials conceded that while there are steps at the front-end during the notice of an award and before funding is released, VA does not currently have a process to ensure compliance with its public access requirements after an award is complete.
+VA officials said they would provide any new information on efforts to ensure researcher compliance with its public access requirements.

 Department of Transportation The Secretary of Transportation should fully develop and implement a mechanism to ensure researcher compliance with the public access plan and associated requirements.
 (Recommendation 30)

 The Department of Transportation concurred with this recommendation.
 According to its response to our report, the Department will build upon existing compliance mechanisms to ensure researcher compliance with its public access plan and associated requirements.
-As part of this process, the Department reported that it plans to update its public access plan, and expects to complete these actions by December 31, 2020.
-On July 22, 2021, Transportation officials provided an update stating that the Department is working toward implementation of the identified actions by January 15, 2022.
-As of August 2023, we have requested an update from the Department.
-When we confirm what actions the Department has taken to implement this recommendation we will provide additional information.
+As part of this process, the Department reported that it plans to update its public access plan, and initially expected to complete these actions by December 31, 2020.
+According to May and September 2024 updates, the Department is still developing its updated public access policy.
+In developing the policy, the Department stated its intent to strengthen the requirements to ensure compliance by requiring each Department funding agency to ensure submission of all research deliverables to the National Transportation Library prior to closing the funding agreement.
+To ensure the funding agencies are properly carrying out their responsibilities, periodic audits of funding agency compliance will be conducted, and results posted to a Department dashboard showing the level of compliance.
+Follow up work with the funding agency to ensure training and future compliance could be conducted as deemed necessary to improve individual funding agency/office compliance levels.
+When we confirm what further actions the Department has taken to finalize its policy and implement this recommendation we will provide additional information.

 National Institute of Standards and Technology The National Institute of Standards and Technology Director should fully develop and implement a mechanism to ensure researcher compliance with the public access plan and associated requirements.
 (Recommendation 31)